kstenerud/concise-encoding/cbe-specification.md

 The custom text data must be a valid [UTF-8 string](#string), and must not contain control characters or non-printable characters.

+**Note:** Avoid use of the double-quote (`"`) character in your text encoding if possible because it will have to be escaped in a CTE document.

 The length field holds the length in octets, NOT the character length.

     [94 1a 63 70 6c 78 28 32 2e 39 34 2b 33 69 29] = custom data encoded as the string "cplx(2.94+3i)"